Editor’s Note: Welcome to The Greats, a series on the restaurants around the country that define their cities. Here now, a guide to the Austin Greats.

 Dining at the restaurant: Hestia is open for dinner every day except Monday.

-Chef Shawn Cirkiel, who grew up on a farm, made farm-to-table dining in Austin a thing before it was a thing.
-Since 2008, this upscale gastropub has been packed with happy hour revelers (Zagat named the happy hour among the ten best in Austin), oysters-and-bubbles lovers (on Wednesdays, Parkside sell both half off), and diners craving one of those epic bacon cheeseburgers (among the 101 best in America, according to The Daily Meal).
-The flagship restaurant of Cirkiel’s Parkside Projects Restaurant and Hospitality Group, Parkside stands out on bustling Sixth Street as a hip space with exposed-brick walls, steel posts, Edison drop lights, and local ingredients that are famously fresh.
+Chef Shawn Cirkiel, who was raised on a farm, made farm-to-table dining in Austin a thing before it was officially in fashion.
+Since 2008, this dapper gastropub has been packed with happy hour revelers, oysters-and-bubbles lovers (on Wednesdays, Parkside sell both half off), and diners craving an epic bacon cheeseburger—among the 101 best in America, according to The Daily Meal.
+As Cirkiel’s Parkside Projects Restaurant and Hospitality Group’s flagship restaurant, Parkside stands out on bustling Sixth Street as a hip space with exposed-brick walls, steel posts, Edison drop lights, and local ingredients that are famously fresh.

 Dining at the restaurant: Reservations are recommended.

 In a city full of Tex Mex, one dish at this Austin landmark, which opened in 1952, sets it on a pedestal: Matt’s El Rancho is the go-to for anyone with a queso craving.
 The renowned queso, or “Bob Armstrong dip,” named for a local politician and environmental activist, comes topped with taco meat and guacamole.
 It’s practically a whole meal, and with a basket of tortilla chips, it’s sized for sharing, either outside on the patio or in the no-frills dining room where bright Mexican art adorns the walls.
 The menu offers up all the Tex Mex classics—fajitas, quesadillas, enchiladas—and the margaritas are a must.
 The lore surrounding Matt’s El Rancho traces back to the founder Matt Martinez’s childhood, when he sold tamales from a cart outside the Capitol.